 On an annual basis, management considers market competitiveness, business results, experience and individual performance in evaluating executive compensation.
 Our CEO is actively engaged in setting compensation for other executives through a variety of means, including recommending for Compensation Committee approval the financial performance goals for his executive team.
-He works closely with the Chief Financial Officer (referred to as the "CFO") in analyzing relevant market data to determine base salary, annual bonus targets and equity compensation awards for our senior management.
+He works closely with the CFO in analyzing relevant market data to determine recommendations for base salary, annual bonus targets and equity compensation awards for our senior management.
 Targets are set in order to drive both annual performance and long-term value creation for shareholders.
 The CEO and CFO are subject to the same financial performance goals as the other officers, all of which are approved by the Compensation Committee.
 The Compensation Committee will consider, but is not bound by and does not always accept, the CEO and CFO's recommendations with respect to executive compensation.